-A. Term
+Term

 Each member of the board of directors is accountable to the shareholders and must therefore make himself available regularly for re-election at the annual general meeting.
 Annual elections allow continuous assessment of directors' performance and increased accountability to shareholders.
 In several countries, however, especially in continental Europe (France, the Netherlands, Germany and Spain), directors' mandates are of three years or more.
-In such cases, staggering the directors' terms ensures that part of the board is re-elected each year thereby avoiding that the entire board be re-elected simultaneously.
-In Switzerland, since 2014 the Minder ordinance requires the annual election of directors.
+In such cases, staggering the directors' terms ensures that part of the board is re-elected each year thereby avoiding that the entire board be reelected simultaneously.
+In Switzerland, since 2014 the Minder ordinance (the Code of Obligations since 1 January 2023), requires the annual and individual election of directors.